MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/faq.md

 ## Why can't I see the original post on some of the News posts in the posts view?

-In addition to covering online news, the News coverage provided by [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] also covers news venues that are not publicly available on the web (for example, behind a pay wall).
+In addition to covering online news, the News coverage provided by [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] also covers news venues that are not publicly available on the web (for example, behind a pay wall).
 In such a case, no link to the original source is available for the post.

 ## Is there a limit to the number of terms or phrases that can be used in a keyword search rule?